 Single acknowledgement

-The receiver of an MSDU may decide to acknowledge the successful reception by means of a single acknowledgement.
-Hence, the information returned to the transmitter contains solely information about the successful reception of a single MSDU.
+The receiver of a protected MPDU (acknowledging device) shall acknowledge the successful reception of the protected MPDU by means of a single acknowledgement.

-The acknowledgment information shall be embedded in the ACK Information element as part of either of the following:
+The acknowledgment information shall be embedded in the ACK element as part of either of the following:

-In a dedicated Acknowledgement control frame, containing only the ACK Information element in its payload.
+In a dedicated ACK control frame, containing only the ACK element in its payload.

-In any frame including the Variable Element Container element, containing the ACK Information element.
+In any frame including the Variable Element Container element, containing the ACK element.

+The acknowledging device shall ensure that the acknowledgement arrives at the transmitter of the acknowledged MPDU at most macRetransmitTimeout after the time of transmission of the acknowledged MPDU.

 Block acknowledgement

-A receiver may acknowledge successfully received MSDUs by means of a cumulative acknowledgement.
-The corresponding block acknowledgment frame contains information about one or multiple successfully received MPDUs (i.e. their sequence numbers) in an aggregated way through including the Block Acknowledgment element.
+If the capBlockAcknowledgment was negotiated, a receiver may acknowledge successfully received MPDUs by means of a cumulative acknowledgement.
+The corresponding block acknowledgment frame contains information about one or multiple successfully received MPDUs (i.e. their sequence numbers) in a bitmap contained in a Block Acknowledgment element.

-The receiver may transmit a block acknowledgment either unsolicited or upon request by the transmitter of received MPDUs through a Block Acknowledgment Request element.

-The Block Acknowledgment element shall only be transmitted in frames having a unique source address.
-The source address of the frame, containing the Block Acknowledgment element identifies the acknowledging device.
+The source address in the frame containing the Block Acknowledgment element identifies the acknowledging device.

-[TODO: explain block ACK further]
+The receiver of multiple protected MPDUs from the same transmitting device may transmit a block acknowledgement via the Block ACK Element to that transmitting device instead of multiple single acknowledgments.
+The transmitter of a block acknowledgement shall ensure that the block acknowledgment arrives at the transmitter at most macRetransmitTimeout after the time of transmission of the first transmitted acknowledged MPDU.

+The transmitter of a protected MPDU shall denote outstanding, i.e. unacknowledged MPDUs, as acknowledged after receiving a Block ACK element containing the sequence number of these MPDUs as acknowledged in the bitmap.

+The transmitter of multiple MPDUs to the same device may request a block acknowledgment from the receiving device through transmitting a Block Acknowledgment Request element.
+Upon reception of a Block Acknowledgement Request element, the receiving device shall respond with a Block Acknowledgment element.

 Retransmission

-A device shall retransmit a protected MSDU after it was not acknowledged after at least macRetransmitTimeout.
+A device shall retransmit a protected MPDU if its sequence number was not acknowledged after macRetransmitTimeout.
 The macRetransmitTimeout PIB attribute may be adjusted by the coordinator through the parameter management procedure described in 5.4.3.
+MPDUs of multiple fragments with one sequence number shall be retransmitted carrying the same fragments as before.

 A device shall not attempt more than macMaxFrameRetries of the same MPDU.
 After the last retransmission attempt failed, the device shall consider the transmission of all MSDUs in the MPDU as failed and indicate the result to the higher layers through the MCPS-SAP with the corresponding reason.